Financial sustainability

 Council is also left to carry maintenance and depreciation costs on these assets.

-It’s also worth noting that rate revenue currently covers less than 25 per cent of council costs of delivering services and infrastructure to our residents, as per the draft 2025 Financial statements.
+It’s also worth noting that, as our audited financial statements will show, rate revenue currently covers less than 30 per cent of council costs of delivering services and infrastructure to our residents.

 How does Council spend our rates?